History of the Caribbean: Spanish Empire and Caribbean settlements

 The Spanish settled permanently in the Caribbean, establishing as far as possible lives similar or better than what they had in Iberia.
 Unlike the Portuguese pattern of expansion that created a series of small trading posts or forts, Spaniards' expectation was to create Spanish-style cities with permanent residents.
 They expected to use forced labor of the indigenous population to make European settlement not only possible but also profitable.
 Spaniards required the natives produce food for European settlers, putting strain on agriculture that did not generally produce major surpluses.
 Spaniards took it as their right to force the indigenous to labor for them in enterprises often far from natives' home villages.
 The allocation of labor to individual Spanish settlers was via grants, called encomiendas; the holders of these grants, encomenderos set indigenous to search for deposits of gold and mine it.
 The most famous account of the abuses and exploitation was by Dominican friar Bartolomé de las Casas, who influenced the Spanish crown to create laws to end the abuses and to attempt to stem the precipitous plunge of the indigenous populations.
 To supplement and then replace the dwindling indigenous labor force, the Spanish transported enslaved Africans to the Caribbean to work on plantations cultivating cane sugar, a high-value export product.

 Spaniards continued their explorations of islands and the lands around the Caribbean Sea in search of sources of dense indigenous populations and material wealth.
 The expedition of Spanish settler on Cuba, Hernán Cortés, resulted in Spanish conquest of the Aztec Empire in 1521, which shifted the crown's focus to Mexico.

 Other European powers

 Although the Caribbean remained strategically important for the Spanish Empire, other European powers established a presence in the Caribbean after Spain's main interest turned toward Mexico and Peru, where there were dense indigenous populations that could be forced to labor and where there were rich deposits of silver.
-The Dutch, the French, and the English seized islands claimed by Spain but not effectively controlled.
+The Dutch, the French and the English conquered islands claimed by Spain but not effectively controlled.
 For European powers without colonies in the Americas, the islands presented possibilities for commercial development of sugar plantations on the model established by the Spanish, using enslaved African laborers.
 Also important was that the islands could serve as bases for trade and piracy in the region.
 Piracy in the Caribbean was widespread during the colonial era, especially between 1640 and 1680.
 The term "buccaneer" is often used to describe a pirate operating in this region.